Wreath Macdonald polynomials as eigenstates: Combinatorics

 Suppose we are building up a partition $\lambda$ from $\core(\lambda)$ by adding columns to the $\ell$-quotient.
-Recall that by Remark \ref{Rem12}(i), if we add the columns in an order such that for each component partition of the $\ell$-quotient, longer columns are added before shorter columns, then adding a column of length $n$ corresponds to adding an $n\ell$-strip to the partition.
-The same is true if we do this with rows instead.
-For each $\lambda$, there is a unique ordering on the columns of $\quot(\lambda)$ so that for $r<s$, the initial node of the strip corresponding to the $r$th column has content strictly greater than that of the final node of the strip corresponding to the $s$th column.
-We call this the \textit{left-to-right order} on the columns.
-We illustrate the column order for $\lambda=(4^22^4)$ with $\ell=3$ in Figure \ref{fig:columnorder} below.
-Similarly, there is a unique ordering on the rows of $\quot(\lambda)$ so that for $r<s$, the final node of the strip corresponding to the $r$th row has content strictly less than that of the final node of the strip corresponding to the $s$th row.
-We call this the \textit{right-to-left order} on the rows.
-Notice that in particular, within each component of $\quot(\lambda)$, we are adding longer columns/rows before shorter ones.
+Recall that by Remark \ref{Rem12}(1), if we add the columns in an order such that for each component partition of the $\ell$-quotient, longer columns are added before shorter columns, then adding a column of length $n$ corresponds to adding an $n\ell$-strip to the partition.
+We define an order on the columns of $\quot(\lambda)$ that refine the left-to-right order of columns in each component; since longer columns are before shorter columns in each component, we then obtain a tiling of $\lambda\backslash\core(\lambda)$ by strips.

+\begin{defn} The \textit{The initial order on columns} is defined as follows.
+For each $\lambda$, there is a unique ordering on the columns of $\quot(\lambda)$ so that for $r<s$, the \textit{initial} node of the strip corresponding to the $r$th column has content strictly \textit{greater} than that of the \textit{initial} node of the strip corresponding to the $s$th column. \end{defn} We illustrate this column order for $\lambda=(4^22^4)$ with $\ell=3$ in Figure \ref{fig:initcolumnorder} below.